Works for Violin & Piano

 A playful movement, which in parts very much reminds me of “Peter and the Wolf” (op.67, 1936), or the early, neoclassical Symphony No.1 in D (“Classical”, 1917).
 It’s easy to access, and for sure fun to play, with an enthralling conclusion (and a surprising last bar)!

-Overall, this is a very nice sonata; it is much easier to understand / get access to than op.80.
+This is a very nice sonata; it is much easier to understand / get access to than op.80.
 But even though the D major sonata isn’t trivial to play, I personally find that, as a listening experience, op.80 offers much more depth and engagement.
 That assumes that the listener makes the conscious effort to “dive” into this music, of course!
 In any case, both sonatas are provided in an excellent interpretation by Alina Ibragimova and Steven Osborne.

 Overall, the new recording with Alina Ibragimova and Steven Osborne is excellent.
 It features very good partnership, virtuosic, agile, yet unpretentious in the violin part.
 Definitely worth a recommendation!